redhat-hpc/slinky-on-openshift/README.md

 # slinky-on-openshift
 Pattern for running the [Slurm operator](https://github.com/SlinkyProject/slurm-operator) on OpenShift

-Images are built on top of CentOS Stream and are available on [quay.io](https://quay.io/organization/slinky-on-openshift)
+Images are built out of the [redhat-hpc/slinkyproject-containers](https://github.com/redhat-hpc/slinkyproject-containers) project with CentOS Stream and OpenHPC and are available on [quay.io](https://quay.io/organization/slinky-on-openshift)

 ## Quickstart